particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/using-3rd-party-sim-cards.md

 	Cellular.setActiveSim(EXTERNAL_SIM);
 	Cellular.setCredentials("epc.tmobile.com"); // Replace with the correct APN

+#ifndef SYSTEM_VERSION_v400ALPHA1
-	// This clears the setup done flag on brand new devices so it won't stay in listening mode const uint8_t val = 0x01;
+	// This clears the setup done flag on brand new devices so it won't stay in listening mode
+	// Only do this for 3.x and earlier const uint8_t val = 0x01;
     dct_write_app_data(&val, DCT_SETUP_DONE_OFFSET, 1);
+#endif

 	// This is just so you know the operation is complete pinMode(D7, OUTPUT);